whiteducksoftware/dapr-demo/README.md

 ## Changing the deployment environment with Dapr

-The demo shows how Dapr enables polyglot microservices to be run in different environments (e.g. local and cloud) without changing a line of application code.
+The demo shows how Dapr enables polyglot microservices to run in different environments (e.g. local and cloud) without changing a line of application code.
-For this purpose the demo uses different third party components for each environment.
+For this purpose, the demo uses different third-party components for each environment.

-Third party components used in local environment:
+Third-party components used in local environments:

 - Redis (State store and message broker)
 - Zipkin (Distributed Tracing)

-Third party components used in cloud environment:
+Third-party components used in cloud environments:

 - Azure CosmosDB (State store)
 - Azure Service Bus (Message broker)